 If these intruscitons don’t work, please fill in Fault report from our website.

 All our buildings are equipped with a mechanical ventilation system.
 According to building standards, the air in an apartment must change at least once every two hours on average.
 This is done with extractors, the operating times of which are timer-controlled between maximum and half speed.
+Therefore, the tenant cannot adjust the apartment’s ventilation theirselves, because it works automatically.
 The exhaust air is sucked from the kitchen and the bathroom, i.e. from rooms where odours and dampness build up.
 Obviously, the air changes in all the other rooms as well.

 The air which is sucked out by the extractor is replaced by fresh supply air.
 In older buildings this happens through special gaps on the tops of the window frames, which are deliberately unsealed.
 In newer buildings there are air vents in the window frames, or on the walls, specially made for this purpose.
 Unsealed gaps and vents have to be left open.
 If the flow of incoming air is obstructed, the apartments become like bottles, out of which the extractor is trying in vain to suck out the increasingly damp, unhealthy, and bad air.
 And as the supply air forces its way in from all possible gaps, usually at floor level and at high speed, it can result in a feeling of draught.

 Indoor air quality

 If the indoor air feels stuffy and/or the windows steam up, you should first examine the ventilator openings, clean them, and check that the vents for the incoming air are open and that there is nothing obstructing the flow of air.
 After this you can try to see if the ventilator opening for exhaust air holds an A4 sheet of paper by suction, as it should.
 If it does not, and the air still feels stuffy, fill in a fault report.